MielleM/STAT545_participation/README.md

-# A repo for exploring GitHub and markdown.
+# A repo for uploading in-class participation exercises for STAT 454